Immunoglobulin A–Associated Vasculitis (IgAV)

 If the cause is a drug, it has to be stopped.
 Otherwise, treatment is primarily symptomatic.

-IgAV is vasculitis that affects primarily small vessels and occurs in children.
+IgAV is vasculitis that affects primarily small vessels and occurs more frequently in children than adults.

-Manifestations can include purpuric rash, arthralgias, fever, abdominal pain, and melena.
+Manifestations can include purpuric rash, arthralgias, fever, abdominal pain, melena, and glomerulonephritis.

 Symptoms usually remit after about 4 wk.